Golestan is one of the least visited provinces in Iran.

 Day 4 – Tamer-e Qarah Quzi

-Tamer is a village located between Gonvad e-Kavus and Khalid Nabi, just 35km before the cemetery, and surrounded by really striking landscape.
+Tamer is a village located between Gonvad e-Kavus and Khalid Nabi, just 35km before the cemetery, and surrounded by a really striking landscape.

 If you wanna experience the real Turkmen rural culture, come here and do a homestay with Naim and his family, a real Turkmen family who take hospitality to the next level.
 For little money, they have a yurt and a few rooms and all meals are included.